kimseung-gc/Pioneer_Mart/README.md

 ## Operational Use Cases

 None of the use cases mentioned in the requirements documents are operational yet.
 However, a lot of the backend framework that are required for the use cases are developed, and login page for the users have been created.
-We will be creating other features in the future to match with our use cases mentioned.
+There is a home screen with several tabs that can be opened.
+However, it is yet to be functional, so there is more work to be done.

 ## Issue Managements